 Designing Your Brand

 Creating a brand identity is so much more than slapping together a logo.
 Competition is fiercer than ever and consumers have been given a lot of power through technology.
 We can now search for and compare different brands in a matter of seconds.
 Almost subconsciously we form instant opinions about a company through their visual representation.
-Therefore brand strategy is needed to ensure positive brand experience so that your company is not overlooked during this critical customer research phase.
+Therefore the brand strategy is needed to ensure a positive brand experience so that your company is not overlooked during this critical customer research phase.

 According to Forbes, research enables customers to feel excited for an experience, confident that they’re getting the most from their experience, and feel in control of their experience.